Olical/matchmaker/README.md

 Since this is written in ClojureScript you'll need [leiningen][] to work on it.
 You can install it through your package manager.

+Be sure not to edit the `docs` directory by hand.
+This is the compiled output, you should edit `src` and `public` instead.
+It needs to be in git for GitHub pages to work.

  * `make dev` - Start the development ([figwheel][]) server, you'll need to open `public/index.html` via `file://`.
  * `make release` - Compile everything for release.
 You'll have to commit the new JavaScript to release it.